Ouranosinc/Magpie/docs/permissions.rst

 Most of the HTTP routes require by default administrative privileges (i.e.: ``MAGPIE_ADMIN_PERMISSION`` or equivalent inferred from ``MAGPIE_ADMIN_GROUP`` membership for the :term:`Logged User`).
-Exceptions to this are notably requests with :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` :term:`Resource` details (e.g.: obtaining information about what ``MAGPIE_ANONYMOUS_GROUP`` members have access to), and informational API routes that are granted full access to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance.
+Exceptions to this are notably requests with :term:`User`-scoped routes under ``/users/{user_name}`` which allow retrieval of :term:`Public` :term:`Resource` details (e.g.: obtaining information about what ``MAGPIE_ANONYMOUS_GROUP`` members have access to), and informative API routes that are granted :ref:`Public Access` to anyone such as the `Magpie REST API`_ documentation served under a running `Magpie` instance or the instance's version route.

 .. versionchanged:: 2.0.0

-    Some routes under ``/users/{user_name}`` are also granted more *contextual access* to self-referencing users using :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION`.
-In other words, if the :term:`Logged User` corresponds to the path variable :term:`User`, access is also granted to allow that individual to obtain or update its own details.
+    Some routes under ``/users/{user_name}`` are also granted more *contextual access* than the default admin-only access requirement to allow self-referencing user operations.
+Using a combination of view configurations with :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION` and
+    :py:data:`magpie.constants.MAGPIE_CONTEXT_PERMISSION`, the permitted functionalities are controlled according to the actual procedure being executed.
+In other words, if the :term:`Request User` corresponds to the path variable :term:`Context User`, access *could* also granted to allow that individual to obtain or update its own details.
     In this situation, allowed routes are controlled on a per-request basis with for the respective contextual operations accomplished by each request.
-For example, :term:`Logged User` could be granted access to update its account details, but won't be able to grant itself more permissions on :term:`Service` and :term:`Resource` elements.
+For example, :term:`Logged User` could be granted access to update its account details, but won't be able to grant itself more permissions on a given :term:`Service` or :term:`Resource`.

 Typically, request `Access Permissions`_ fall into one of the following category for all API endpoints.
-Higher permissions in the table imply higher access.
+Higher permissions in the table typically imply higher access conditions.

 .. list-table::
     :header-rows: 1

-    * - Permission
+    * - View Permission
       - Request Requirement
     * - :py:data:`magpie.constants.MAGPIE_ADMIN_PERMISSION`
       - :term:`Logged User` must be a member of :term:`Group` configured by :py:data:`magpie.constants.MAGPIE_ADMIN_GROUP`.
     * - :py:data:`magpie.constants.MAGPIE_LOGGED_PERMISSION`
-      - :term:`Logged User` must at the very refer to itself in the request path variable.
+      - :term:`Logged User` must at the very least refer to itself in the request path variable and **MUST** be authenticated with an active session.
+    * - :py:data:`magpie.constants.MAGPIE_CONTEXT_PERMISSION`
+      - :term:`Request User` must refer to itself as :term:`Context User`, but **CAN** be authenticated or not.
     * - :py:data:`pyramid.security.Authenticated`
-      - :term:`Logged User` must at the very least be :term:`Authenticated`.
+      - :term:`Logged User` must at the very least be :term:`Authenticated`, but **CAN** refer to any other :term:`Context User` or even none at all.
     * - :py:data:`pyramid.security.NO_PERMISSION_REQUIRED`
-      - Anyone can access the endpoint, including unauthenticated :term:`User` session.
+      - Anyone can access the endpoint (i.e.: :ref:`Public Access`), including unauthenticated :term:`Request User` session.

 When targeting specific :term:`User`-scoped routes, the following (simplified) operations are applied to determine if access should be granted to execute the request:

 1. :term:`Logged User` has administrative-level `Access Permissions`_ (always granted access).
-2. :term:`Logged User` corresponds exactly to same :term:`User` identified from the path variable's value.
+2. :term:`Context User` corresponds exactly to same :term:`Request User` identified from the path variable.
-3. :term:`User` in path variable is the special keyword :py:data:`magpie.constants.MAGPIE_LOGGED_USER`.
+3. :term:`Context User` in path variable is the special keyword :py:data:`magpie.constants.MAGPIE_LOGGED_USER`.
-4. :term:`User` in path variable is special user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.
+4. :term:`Context User` in path variable is special user :py:data:`magpie.constants.MAGPIE_ANONYMOUS_USER`.

-5. For the first matched of the above steps, the condition is compared to the specific request requirement.
+For the first matched of the above steps, the condition is compared to the specific request requirement.
-   Access is granted or denied according to met condition result.
+Access is granted or denied according to met or insufficient condition result.

+Every time a :term:`User`-scoped request is executed, the targeted :term:`Context User` is resolved accordingly to either the explicit ``{user_name}}`` value provided, or the auto-resolved :py:data:`magpie.constants.MAGPIE_LOGGED_USER` value that implicitly retrieves the :term:`Request User` as the :term:`Context User`.

 .. note::
     Whenever one of the :term:`User`-scoped requests refers to specials keywords such as